January 4th, 2021

-Once you’ve run the tool, you’ll be shown a screen of all raid bosses attempted for that log along with all pulls and kills.
-For this example, we’ll be using the kill log from Normal Sludgefist, which is a great fight to audit due to its minimal mechanics.
-Once a fight has been selected, you can choose an individual character from within the raid to audit in more detail, such as my character, Hrothguard.
+Once you’ve run the tool, you’ll be shown a screen of all bosses you were in combat with for that raid night.
+For this example, we’ll be viewing the information from the boss named Sludgefist, which is a great fight to audit due to its minimal mechanics and static timing.
+Once a fight has been selected, you can then choose an individual character from within the raid to audit in more detail, such as my character, Hrothguard.

 Reading the Report

-After choosing an individual character to audit, WoWAnalyzer will chew on the data within the logs, then spit out a report for you to review regarding that character’s performance.
+After choosing an individual character to audit, WoWAnalyzer will parse through the data within the logs, then generate a report for you to review regarding that character’s performance.
 The report is broken down into various sections, accessible via a horizontal menu at the top of the page, covering an Overview, Statistics, Timeline, Resource Usage, and Cooldowns.

 Each section has a different focus to allow you to dive as deep as you want to, even down to a second-by-second recount of the fight and how you performed.
-That said, if you’re looking to keep things simple, stick to reading over the Overview and Statistics tabs, which will give you the bulk of information needed to begin making improvements.
+That said, if you’re looking to keep things simple I’d suggest primarily looking at the Overview and Statistics tabs, which will give you the bulk of information needed to begin making improvements.

 Not all specializations are currently supported by WoWAnalyzer.
-This is a community-driven tool, meaning that the Analyzer might not be up to date for your specific specialization if the community has not updated the audit for the class redesigns of the most recent patch.
+This is a community-driven tool, meaning that WoWAnalyzer might not be up to date for your specific class’s specialization if there has been changes to your class between patches or expansions, often lagging behind a few months.
 If your specialization has not been updated yet, you’ll be met with a screen which reads “Sorry, this spec is currently not supported”.